aiven/aiven-docs/docs/products/opensearch/concepts/indices.md

 - A `logs.*` pattern with a maximum of 8 indices
 - A `*` pattern with a maximum of 3 indices

-The system processes these patterns in sequence:|
+Aiven for OpenSearch processes these patterns in sequence:

 1. It first retains the 8 newest log indices according to the `logs.*` pattern.
 1. Next, it applies the `*` pattern, which affects all indices.
 Since the test indices